julian-millan/julian-millan.github.io/index.md

 ### News

+  * Organizing ICRA 2024 workshop on Exploring Role Allocation in Human-Robot Co-Manipulation
   * Virtual Experience Chair for Conference on Robot Learning (CoRL) 2023
   * Area Chair for CoRL 2023
   * Organizing RO-MAN 2023 special session on Human-Agent/Robot Interaction in Healthcare and Medicine